Sri Lankan Chicken Curry

 Sri Lankan Chicken Curry Recipe Without Coconut Milk

-Sri Lankan chicken curries can be made with or without coconut milk.
+Sri Lankan chicken curries can be made without coconut milk too.

 To make the curry without coconut milk, omit the coconut milk altogether.
 This will be the spicy version of the curry.
 Increase the spice powders to make the curry thick or simmer until most of the liquid has evaporated.